Third Quarter Indicators of Macro Trends

 Modified Domestic Demand (MDD), a measure of domestic economic activity, fell in the third quarter and has fallen in each of the preceding two quarters.
 It is now about 2% lower in the first nine months of this year compared to 2023.

-The final current indicator is the AIB survey of purchasing managers which is available for December.
-Anything above zero in this presentation represents an increase and it can be seen that services have been doing very well in in most of 2024.
-The rate seems to have declined a bit in December but was still positive.
-Manufacturing has not been so buoyant this year and after a positive result in October the index moved into the red for November and December.
+The final current indicator is the AIB survey of purchasing managers which is available for January.
+Anything above zero in this presentation represents an increase and it can be seen that services have been doing very well in in most of 2024, though with a bit of a drop in December and January though still positive.
+Manufacturing has not been so buoyant in 2024, but in January the index moved into positive territory.
+The Index is broadly consistent with the production indices for industry and services.
+If that holds for January it tends to confirm the judgement that the year started well for the economy.